JATEPHP/JATE/README.md

 [![This is a forkable respository](https://img.shields.io/badge/forkable-yes-brightgreen.svg)](https://basicallydan.github.io/forkability/?u=XaBerr&r=JATE&l=PHP)

 ## WHAT IS JATE?
-JATE is a new light and hackable CMS for PHP.
+JATE is a new light and hackable framework for PHP.
-It's simple to lern and simple to customize.
+It's simple to lern and simple to customize, it is thought to write less.
 JATE contains the minimum of libraries and functions to get you started.
 Recommend the use of Bootstrap3, all examples use it.
+Now there is also integration with [PUG](http://www.jade-lang.com) (ex JADE).
 ## REQUIREMENTS
 JATE requires PHP 5.4 or higher.
 ## HOW TO INSTALL